truenas/documentation/content/SCALE/SCALECLIReference/Network/CLIInterface.md

 ---
 title: "Interface"
-description: "This article provides information about the SCALE CLI network interface namespace and command syntax, and includes common commands."
+description: "This article provides information about the network interface namespace in the TrueNAS CLI Shell.
+Includes command syntax and common commands."
 weight: 30
 aliases:
 draft: false